Behind the Work → Lost Rivers

 To appeal to them, the brand needed a provocative edge, not just to stand out but to start an emotionally charged conversation, generating passion, increasing decibels and driving memorability.

 Too niche a conversation wouldn’t scale.
 Historical references and brewing knowledge simply don’t engage a sufficiently broad audience.
-And we needed to balance provocation and the new, with the familiar – we couldn’t ask drinkers to take too great a leap.
+We needed to balance provocation and the new, with the familiar – we couldn’t ask drinkers to take too great a leap.

 In the case of Lost Rivers, we built on curiosity.
-Each beer is titled based on a long-lost story, reinforced with messaging on can and pack, and extending to social and email.
+Each beer references on a long-lost story, reinforced with messaging on can and pack, and extending to social and email.

 ‘What Flows Beneath’ is applied individually in this setting, but is a rallying cry for us all: History is written by the winners, the truth is eroded over time like a rock by a river, and the tributaries that connect us with our past are all too easily cemented over by ‘progress.’